ellisp/blog-source/_posts/2025-08-23-timeuse-technical.md

 One of the things I wanted to sort in this post was the near equivalence of some of the many different ways of specifying and fitting a mixed effects model in R. There's a good post from Gavin Simpson on []'Using random effects in GAMs with mgcv'](https://fromthebottomoftheheap.net/2021/02/02/random-effects-in-gams/) that I referred to repeatedly in preparing this.

-Specifically, I wanted to check that these four models are very similar:
+Specifically, I wanted to check that these four models are very similar.
+By which I actually mean the last three are *identical* statistically, but have different ways of being estimated and/or the formula written down; and the first is a statistically different model in terms of probability distributions and link functions, but effectively very very similar indeed to the other three:

 {% highlight R lineanchors %}
+# note response variable is ltfr, defined earlier as log(tfr):
 model2 <- lmer(ltfr ~ gii + log(gdprppppc) * prop_male + (1 | country_fac),
                data = model_ready)